Back to all posts

 Ashiatsu isn’t a technique that a massage therapist can just pick up over a weekend.
 It requires in-depth, specialized training to learn how to safely and effectively use their body weight and feet to apply deep, consistent pressure.
 To ensure a safe and effective experience, you should always seek a qualified therapist who has received certification in this specific modality.
 Don’t hesitate to ask the studio or therapist about their credentials.
 A professional will be happy to share where they trained.
 Here at Nola Bliss, we’re not only practitioners but also the only certified Ashiatsu training center on the Gulf Coast, so you can feel confident you’re in expert hands.

-Ask These Questions Before You Book
+Questions to Ask Before You Book an Appointment

 Open and honest communication is key to getting a massage that meets your needs.
 Before you even get on the table, a good therapist will want to understand your pain points and preferences.
 You should also feel comfortable asking them questions to make sure they’re the right fit for you.